TonyKennah/PluckierOdds/README.md

 ### 2. Configure Credentials

-The application requires your Betfair credentials to be configured.
+The application requires your Betfair credentials and a client security certificate to be configured.

++Credentials File:

 1. Navigate to `src/main/resources/`.
 2. Make a copy of `config.properties.template` and rename it to `config.properties`.
 3. Fill in your details in the new `config.properties` file.

++Security Certificate: +1.
+Obtain the `client-2048.p12` security certificate file from Betfair. +2.
+Place this file in the `src/main/resources/` directory.

-*Note: `config.properties` is included in `.gitignore` to prevent you from accidentally committing your credentials.*
+*Note: Both `config.properties` and `client-2048.p12` are included in `.gitignore` to prevent you from accidentally committing your secrets.*

 ## Building the Project